Content Map Terms

 The following types of dental X-rays are commonly used.
 The X-rays use small amounts of radiation.

-- Occlusal X-rays show the roof or floor of the mouth and are used to find extra teeth, teeth that have not yet broken through the gums, jaw fractures, a cleft in the roof of the mouth (cleft palate), cysts, abscesses, or growths.
+These X-rays show the roof or floor of the mouth.
+They are used to find extra teeth, teeth that have not yet broken through the gums, jaw fractures, a cleft in the roof of the mouth (cleft palate), cysts, abscesses, or growths.
 Occlusal X-rays may also be used to find a foreign object.

-- Panoramic X-rays show a broad view of the jaws, teeth, sinuses, nasal area, and temporomandibular (jaw) joints.
-These X-rays show problems such as impacted teeth, bone abnormalities, cysts, solid growths (tumours), infections, and fractures.
+These X-rays show a broad view of the jaws, teeth, sinuses, nasal area, and temporomandibular (jaw) joints.
+They show problems such as impacted teeth, bone abnormalities, cysts, solid growths (tumours), infections, and fractures.

 A full-mouth series of periapical X-rays (about 14 to 21 X-ray films) is most often done during a person's first visit to the dentist.
 Bitewing X-rays are used during checkups to look for tooth decay.
-Panoramic X-rays may be used occasionally.
+Panoramic X-rays may be used now and then.
 Dental X-rays are scheduled when you need them based on your age, risk for disease, and signs of disease.

 Why It Is Done

-- Find teeth that are not in the right place or do not break through the gum properly.
-Teeth that are too crowded to break through the gums are called impacted.
+- Show teeth that are not growing in the right place or are too crowded to come out of the gums properly (impacted).

-- Check for the location of permanent teeth growing in the jaw in children who still have their primary (or baby) teeth.
+- Check the location of permanent teeth in children who still have their baby teeth.